Chilled Blueberry Soup Recipe or Warm Blåbärssoppa

 • Salt

-Bowl of fresh blueberries with wooden spoon and cinnamon stick.
+A skillet with fresh blueberries and a cinnamon stick.

 I suppose you don’t have to add a little cinnamon to your blueberries, but why wouldn’t you?